MicrosoftDocs/fabric-docs/docs/onelake/onelake-file-explorer.md

 ## Installation instructions

-OneLake file Explorer currently supports Windows and has been validated on Windows 10 and 11.
+OneLake file explorer currently supports Windows and has been validated on Windows 10 and 11.

 To install: